Something went wrong

 Talent has partnered with Yahoo Finance to bring together a panel discussion like no other.

-Featuring three of Australia’s top business leaders: David Gonski AC, Salesforce ANZ CEO Pip Marlow and Talent CEO Mark Nielsen, the conversation will be streamed live across Yahoo Finance from the MCA in Sydney on February 3.
+Learn from three of Australia’s top business leaders: David Gonski AC, Salesforce ANZ CEO Pip Marlow, and Talent CEO Mark Nielsen, as they come together for a no-holds-barred conversation, covering:

 David Gonski AC